buildpacks/community/README.md

 10:30 - 10:45 - scheduled topic #2
 10:45 - 11:00 - scheduled topic #3

 Topics should be added to the agenda in the public [Google Doc](https://docs.google.com/document/d/1CwixRknj3gAXbi-fTI1-chwtMfy6G3GhdH17aEUjhK0/edit) the day prior to the meeting.
+The list of topics will be finalized by the meeting organizers.
+If any scheduled topics are covered in less than the allotted time, additional topics may be covered.

 #### Meeting Notes